krssrinivas7/AWS-Jenkins-Docker/README.md

 # KRSSrinivas-work
-This is the repository where I am storin all my practice using Linux, Devops and Shellscript.
+This is the repository where I am storing all my practice documents.